Patented Human Pheromone

 This menstrual synchrony was brought to researchers’ attention in 1971, when a biopsychologist Martha McClintoc investigated and reported the phenomenon in Nature, advocating the existence of human pheromones.
 However, the menstrual synchrony itself did not prove the existence of human pheromones, although her research proved that the synchronization was certainly “not a coincidence.”

 Therefore, it had to be demonstrated that human pheromones do exist and affect behaviors of other individuals.
-In the next experiment, sweat was extracted using ethanol from the armpit of a woman with a regular menstrual cycle who was kept secluded from the participants throughout the experiment.
+In the next experiment, sweat was extracted using ethanol from the armpit of a woman have a regular menstrual cycle who was kept secluded from the participants throughout the experiment.
 The sweat was applied under the nose of five female participants three times a week.
 After 4 months, the onset of the participants’ menstrual cycles became very closer.

 A similar experiment was then conducted on male individuals, assuming the male sweat might have some effect.
 In this experiment, women who had irregular menstrual cycles experienced their cycles became regular after being exposed to the male pheromone.
 This is an experimental example which proved that pheromone exists in humans as well and they have some influence on other individuals.